oddbird/oddleventy/content/learn/courses/anchor-positioning.md

 But now is the time to add this new tool to your toolkit.
 Here's why.

 The ability to describe anchor positioning in a more declarative way has changed how I think about layout.
-It’s unlocked new possibilities and made for better user experiences.
+It has unlocked new possibilities and made for better user experiences.
 And with the polyfill, all your users can have the same experience without waiting for browsers to catch up.